lpardoc/Kalima/README.md

 # Kalima
 Webpage for Kalima Estudio

-This is my first project :)
+This is my very first project :)

 It is a personal webpage for a Graphic Desing Studio located in Málaga, Spain.
 It includes a task manager for the projects that this studio have.